cal-r/PALMS-Simulator/README.md

 ## Runnable executable bundled with the prerequisites.

 > I DON'T CARE ABOUT THE CODE!
 WHY IS THERE CODE?
-MAKE AN .EXE FILE AND GIVE IT TO ME.
+MAKE AN .EXE FILE AND GIVE IT TO ME YOU SMELLY NERDS.
 — a wise man on Reddit.

 Each version of PALMS get automatically compiled